Waldo Williams: Life

 Waldo married Linda Llewellyn in 1941.
 Her death in 1943 caused him anguish and distress.
 He never remarried.
 Later he would describe his two-year marriage as "fy mlynyddoedd mawr" – "my great years".

 Waldo was a conscientious objector in the Second World War, which led to his dismissal from a headmastership.
 During the Korean War (1950–1953) he refused to pay his income tax on pacifist grounds as a protest against the war and forced military conscription – a protest he continued until compulsory military service ended in 1963 and all the conscripted had been released.
 His goods were sequestrated by bailiffs and he was twice imprisoned in the early 1960s for refusing to pay his income tax.

 Meanwhile in the 1950s he joined the Quakers at Milford Haven.

 Waldo Williams's volume of poetry Dail Pren (Leaves of the Tree) was published in 1956 by Gwasg Gomer.
 It has been described as the most outstanding work of Welsh language poetry published since 1945.

 By the 1950s, partly influenced by his friend D. J. Williams, Waldo Williams had become a supporter of Plaid Cymru.
 In the 1959 General Election he stood as a parliamentary candidate for Plaid Cymru in the Pembrokeshire constituency, winning 4.32 per cent (2,253) of the votes.

-In the late 1960s, Waldo Williams taught Welsh to children of 10–11 at the Holy Name Catholic School, Fishguard, Pembrokeshire.
-He is said to have been a mesmerising teacher, passionate and enthusiastic, who used wooden silhouettes of farm animals with their names painted in Welsh on one side.
+In the late 1960s, Waldo Williams taught Welsh to children of age 10-11 at the Holy Name Catholic School, Fishguard, Pembrokeshire.
+He is said described by his students as a passionate and enthusiastic teacher.
+He often used wooden silhouettes of farm animals with their names painted in Welsh to teach students.